Skip to content

 If you have more time, our 5-day Tokyo itinerary adds teamLab Planets, Odaiba, and a choose-your-own-adventure day.

-Day 1: Asakusa and Shibuya
+Day 1: Asakusa & Shibuya

 Two neighbourhoods that could not be more different, connected by a 30-minute ride on the Ginza line.
 The morning belongs to old Tokyo.
 The evening belongs to the neon and noise of Shibuya.